Article I — OFFICES

 Article XV — Financial Review

-The Board shall select a Certified Public Accountant to conduct an annual financial review of the books and records of OWAA, including the Operating Fund and the Endowment Trust.
-A copy of the financial review shall be supplied to each member of the Board.
-A copy of the financial review also shall be kept at the principal office of OWAA and shall be available for inspection by any member.
+The Board at any time may select a Certified Public Accountant to conduct either a financial review or an audit of the books and records of OWAA, including the Operating Fund and the Endowment Trust.
+A copy of any financial review or audit conducted shall be supplied to each member of the Board, and a copy also shall be kept at the principal office of OWAA and shall be available for inspection by any member.

 Article XVI — Indebtedness